 Few people hold up under this sort of scrutiny.
 Most people are good, but everyone is fucked.
 We've all been cruel and cowardly.
 We all nurse our shameful secrets.
 Some heroin snorted, a coworker fucked, a friend gossiped about, a lie told.
 Everyone's done something they hope no one finds out-and chances are, a trace of it is lingering on a server somewhere.

 Getting away with expressing complexity is still a privilege.
-That's means that exceptions notwithstanding, mostly its white men who are allowed to have done wrong.
-This is a lesson that Citizenfour unintentionally reinforces by showing us Julian Assange, a persecuted and courageous publisher of government secrets, without hinting that he's been accused by two women of rape.
+That means that exceptions notwithstanding, mostly it's white men who are allowed to have done wrong.
+This is a lesson that Citizenfour unintentionally reinforces by showing us Julian Assange, a persecuted and courageous publisher of government secrets, without hinting that he's been accused by two women of sexual assault.

 "We get the vapors over dark, brooding gritty men.
 But when confronted with.. flesh-and-blood women who have had to make hard choices and whose moral scorecard includes more than a few red marks, suddenly… we barrage them with… invective," wrote Katherine Cross of Jane Doe, a teenage trans girl who was then locked in solitary confinement in a men's prison without a charge.
 Jane had been accused of hitting a guard at the juvenile facility where she lived.
 One alleged act of impulse during a hard life of abuse, and she got thrown in a hole.
 Without a concerted campaign by activists, almost no one would have objected.